ksamaarora/ksamaarora.github.io/posts_blogs/blogs_dp100/Lab1CreateMLWorkspace.md

 ### Create Machine Learning Workspace in Azure - Lab 1

-- Everything in Azure goes into a resource group.
+- Everything in Azure goes into a resource group
 - Create **Azure ML Workspace:** Save configuration/template of workspace if needed for future use.
 - **Application Insights**, **Key Vaults**, and **Storage account** created: Ensure these are set up for your workspace.
 - Go to Azure ML **Studio**